 - Photographs, especially with identifying information

-- Yearbooks, menus from Jewish restaurants, ads from Jewish businesses, records of Jewish-owned businesses, etc.
+- Yearbooks, menus from Jewish restaurants, ads and records from Jewish businesses

 - Letters, documents, and records of Jewish families, businesses, institutions and organizations